Adromischus maculatus

 Photographer: Judd Kirkel Welwitch

-Adromischus maculatus, in Afrikaans commonly called bontplakkie (multicoloured small slab) and sometimes calico hearts, is a perennial leaf succulent that forms clumps by branching at the base and reaches heights around 35 cm.
+Adromischus maculatus, sometimes commonly called calico hearts and in Afrikaans bontplakkie (multicoloured small slab), is a perennial leaf succulent that forms clumps by branching at the base and reaches heights around 35 cm.

 The thick disc leaves are grey green and spotted.
 The shiny, hard ridge that runs along the leaf margins right to the base contributes to the identification of the species.
 Leaf dimensions are about 7 cm long and 3,5 cm wide.